Conwy (electoral ward)

-Conwy is the name of one of the electoral wards in the town and community of Conwy, Conwy County Borough, Wales.
+Conwy is one of the electoral wards in the town and community of Conwy, Conwy County Borough, Wales.
 The ward covers the community to the west of the River Conwy and is one of four county wards included within the boundaries of the community.
 The wards of Deganwy, Marl and Pensarn lie east of the river.

 According to the 2011 UK Census the population of the ward was 4,065.

 County council elections

 The ward elects two county councillors to Conwy County Borough Council and, at the May 2017 election, both seats were won by Independent candidates.
 Cllr Joan Vaughan has represented the ward since 2004, while the other seat has previously been won by the Labour Party and Plaid Cymru.